nickrobison/iot-lis/ml/README.md

 A SLURM script is provided [here](scripts/cori-train.sh).
 You'll need to change the filenames.
 Sorry.

+> Note: For CORI, you'll need to make sure you load the *esslurm* module. `module load esslurm`

 # Additional docs
 Given how fast the Tensorflow APIs change, there's a bunch of outdated documentation, here are some helpful docs for piecing it all together.